Santhosh-Kumar-2004/Santhosh-Kumar-2004/README.md

 ## Hi there 👋
 # I'm Santhosh Kumar

-Completed the Starbucks Site project, IM about to watch PK movie now

 ## 🚀 About Me
 - 💻 Full-stack Developer (React + FastAPI + MySQL)
 - 🎯 Learning DSA and Agentic AI and Automations